DABallentine/knowledge_discovery_charlotte/README.md

 on 30 September, 2021.
 The data set is a collection of the public records requests received by the City of Charlotte from 2017 through March, 2020.
 It contains multiple descriptive fields related to service request entry, including request type, location (street, lat/long, etc.), date, city department responsible for the request, and point of entry.
 <li> Census Household Income Data </li> Census data was taken from <a href="https://data.census.gov/cedsci/table?d=ACS%205-Year%20Estimates%20Data%20Profiles&hidePreview=false&vintage=2018&layer=zcta5&tid=ACSDP5Y2019.DP03">the datasets of census.gov</a>.
 This data set is a collection of household income statistics, Employment statistics, Details about Families and Non-families, People under poverty line and People commuting to work.
 The dataset consists of 932 rows and 551 features.
 <li> Census Tract Ids and Zip Codes </li> The source of Census Tract Id to Zip code conversion has been taken from <a href="https://www.huduser.gov/portal/datasets/usps_crosswalk.html#data">the dataset portal of huduser.gov</a>.
 This conversion was necessary to link the census data to 311-Service Requests data.
 The dataset has 5301 rows and 6 features.
-<li> Violent Crime Data </li> Data was retrieved from the City of Charlotte's <a href="https://data.charlottenc.gov/datasets/charlotte::violent-crime-demographics/about"> Open Data Portal </a> on 30 September, 2021.
-The dataset is a collection of victims of violence, mainly domestic violence, that occured from 2015-2021.
-The dataset has an "Attribute Count" which is the number of people(victim/offender) involved in a type of violence crime.
-We use this as a Violence score to link to our Service Requests Dataset
+<li> CMPD Incidents Crime Data </li> Data was retrieved from the City of Charlotte's <a href="https://data.charlottenc.gov/datasets/charlotte::cmpd-incidents/about"> Open Data Portal </a> on 30 September, 2021.
+The dataset is a collection of CMPD Incidents reported from 2017-2021.
+The dataset has both violent and non-violent crimes reported.
+Any incident reported with NIBRS Code 800 and above is considered non-violent.
+The dataset is grouped using the Neighborhood Profile Area, month and year to create a CRIME_SCORE.

 </ol>